AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 The PI to Data Hub Agent can be installed as part of the PI Server installation kit, or as a standalone install.

-## Configure access to PI Data Archive Security tables, PI point data, and optional AF server
+## Configure access to Data Archive Security tables, PI point data, and optional AF server

-For the following PI Data Archive security configuration items, you will need to enable read access to the PI identity, PI group, or PI user that the PI to Data Hub Agent is connecting as.
+For the following Data Archive security configuration items, you will need to enable read access to the PI identity, PI group, or PI user that the PI to Data Hub Agent is connecting as.

 - Archive data (PIARCDATA Security table)